Kiezroy/NCL2025/Practice Game/Cryptography/Decoding 3 (Medium).md

 - This 1st phrase is base64 encoded

 - After decoding it is `13-1-25 20-8-5 6-15-18-3-5 2-5 23-9-20-8 25-15-21`
-- This 2nd phrase is
+- This 2nd phrase is Letter Number Code A1Z26

+- After decoding it is `MAYTHEFORCEBEWITHYOU`